xinyee20/tp/docs/DeveloperGuide.md

     - Students are added to the student list in the respective tutorial groups upon successful command.

 MSS:
-    1. User chooses an Excel file to upload.
+    1. User chooses an Excel file of type .xlsx to upload.
     2. User adds the Excel file in the same folder as the JAR file.
     3. Serenity reads the Excel file.
     4. Serenity adds the tutorial groups and students to the respective lists.